kyma-project/kyma/components/eventing-controller/README.md

 This section explains how to use the Eventing Controller.

-- The Eventing Controller comes with the following command line argument flags:
+- `controller` comes with the following command line argument flags:

     | Flag                    | Description                                           | Default Value   |
     | ----------------------- | ----------------------------------------------------- | --------------- |